Introduction

 Carob is a community project that uses a collaborative and open-source approach to standardize and compile open agricultural research data from experiments and surveys.
 The goal is to facilitate the further use of these data in research and development.

-The project used R scripts to standardize individual data sets.
-We follow the terminag standard and use R package carobiner to check for compliance, and to compile the data.
 The data that we have compiled so far are described here.
-You can download some of the standardized data from this site; and you can also use the scripts to generate all the data yourself.
+You can download some of the standardized data from this site; or with R package caramba.
+You can also use our scripts to generate all the data yourself.

 There now is a substantial amount of raw primary research data available, especially from the CGIAR international agricultural research centers — thanks to their open-data policy.
-Other important providers of open agricultural research data include CIRAD, Wageningen UR and Rothamstead Research.
-This provides ample opportunity to combines these data to address important additional research questions (here is an example).
+Other important providers of open agricultural research data include CIRAD, INRAE, Wageningen UR and Rothamstead Research.
+This provides ample opportunity to combine these data to address important additional research questions (here is an example).

 Unfortunately, it can be very difficult and time consuming to re-use existing research data.
 This is because, with a few exceptions, each dataset is organized differently.
 Datasets have their own set of variable names, accepted values, units, and file structures.
 Even two files within a dataset may have discrepancies.
 Moreover, the published data is often incomplete and needs to be augmented with information gleaned from publications.
 Most datasets also have mistakes, especially in the location data and spelling.
 These mistakes can often be corrected (or removed), but doing that can be very time consuming.